delaskar/building_small_rust_projects/README.md

 2. ### Data Users Program
     This is a program that collects data from users through a series of questions and saves the responses to a file.
 The project includes basic input/output functionality and data structuring.

+3. ### The Compress Shattered
+    Compress Shattered is a simple Rust command-line tool for compressing files with the zlib library.

 ### How to Build and Run
 To build and run a project, navigate to the project directory and run the following command: